Effective project planning will determine whether your project is successful or not.

 You have a project, and now you have a project management plan.
 Congratulations!

 But getting to this stage isn’t easy.
-A study published in the Harvard Business Review claims that one in every six projects costs more than 200% of the estimated amount, and almost 70% of IT projects experience project delays.
+A study published in the Harvard Business Review claims that one in every six projects costs more than 200% of the estimated budget and almost 70% of IT projects experience project delays.

 As a project manager, it’s your job to prevent these mishaps.
 You must be prepared for the challenges you may face when developing the plan.
 This will save you from getting caught off guard and take immediate action to ensure your project runs smoothly.